robzach/capitalism-works-for-me/readme.md

 I had been considering replacing the BDD driver with a different part, TI TLC5960 ([datasheet](http://www.ti.com/lit/ds/symlink/tlc5916.pdf)), which *can* drive the needed current—but only at up to 20V.
 So unfortunately it won't work, and I don't believe any commercially manufactured part will.

+## 6/5/18 6:45–9:45 p.m.

+### Still finding no particular driver problem

+Started by returning to logic analysis on the BDD driver board.
+I didn't find any voltages or currents outside of nominal, and, returning the BDD's V_LED supply to the cabinet's built-in supply (rather than the bench supply), I again didn't see any meaningful amount of flickering in the display.

+### Cleaning up, securing wires, removing old control system

+I decided to move on to cleaning up the old control system and wiring harnesses, and got fairly far through cleaning up wiring/routing on the TRUE side of the sign.
+I even took before and after pictures!
+(And forgot to copy them to the computer.
+Will do when I'm back in the space and put them here.)

+I added many zip ties, screwed into the aluminum frame, to act as good long-term wire harnesses.
+I'm wary of small pieces of adhesive for holding things in place—eventually, small–surface area adhesives seem to all fail—and I hope these attachment points will have much more longevity.
+I also affixed the second marquee light attachment connector, replacing the old one.

+Plenty more mechanical/wiring work to do here.
+Next up: the new control Nano which will just run the marquee pattern.

 # replacement parts purchase accounting

 date | vendor | item | quantity | explanation | line total cost